 IB teachers spend unnecessary time documenting ATL skills that are already embedded in their teaching.
 This guide shows how the Thinking Framework maps directly onto ATL Thinking Skills, how one well-designed task can evidence all five ATL categories, and how a five-question coordinator audit replaces complex tracking systems without losing any evidential value.

 Every IB teacher knows the feeling.
-A coordinator announces that ATL skills must be mapped in unit planners, and the room quietly deflates.
-Another column.
-Another expectation.
-Another thing to document on top of everything already in the planner.
-The problem is not that teachers resist ATL skills; it is that they assume ATL is something extra, added on top of what they already do.
+A coordinator says that ATL skills must be mapped in unit planners, and the room quietly sinks.
+It sounds like another column, another expectation, and another thing to document on top of an already full planner.

 It is not.
 And once you see why, the documentation burden almost disappears.